Origin of eclipsing time variations: Contributions of different modes of the dynamo-generated magnetic field: Discussion and implications

-While there is a strong non-axisymmetric magnetic field in our Run~B, it is stronger at mid- and at high latitudes rather than at the equator.
-In our simulations, the choice of the $\hat{x}$ and $\hat{y}$ axes in the equatorial plane along which the moments of inertia are calculated is arbitrary, i.e. as the companion star is not being modeled.
-Once fixed, we perform rotations about the $\hat{z}$ axis in steps of $\pi/16$ up to $\pi$, and then we calculate the two moments of inertia about the rotated axes.
-These axes would correspond to $\hat{s}$ and $\hat{s}'$ of \citet{Lanza20}.
-The former is the rotated $\hat{x}$ axis, and the latter is the rotated $\hat{y}$ axis.
-In \citet{Lanza20} $\hat{s}$ is chosen to be along the axis of symmetry of the magnetic flux tube, which is the only magnetic structure in the convective zone of the magnetically active star.
-In our simulations the performed rotation is not unique as there is no single radial magnetic field structure that extends from the bottom to the surface of the convective zone in our simulations that would otherwise allow us to unequivocally choose $\hat{s}$.
+While there is a strong nonaxisymmetric magnetic field in our Run~B, it is stronger at mid- and at high latitudes rather than at the equator.
+In our simulations, the choice of the $\hat{\bm x}$ and $\hat{\bm y}$ axes in the equatorial plane along which the moments of inertia are calculated is arbitrary, that is, as the companion star is not being modeled.
+Once fixed, we perform rotations about the $\hat{\bm z}$ axis in steps of $\pi/16$ up to $\pi$, and then we calculate the two moments of inertia about the rotated axes.
+These axes would correspond to $\hat{\bm s}$ and $\hat{\bm s}'$ of \citet{Lanza20}.
+The former is the rotated $\hat{\bm x}$ axis, and the latter is the rotated $\hat{\bm y}$ axis.
+In \citet{Lanza20} $\hat{\bm s}$ is chosen to be along the axis of symmetry of the magnetic flux tube, which is the only magnetic structure in the CZ of the magnetically active star.
+In our simulations the rotation is not unique as there is no single radial magnetic field structure that extends from the bottom to the surface of the CZ in our simulations that would otherwise allow us to unequivocally choose $\hat{\bm s}$.
 However, a clear radial magnetic structure at the equator is seen at $t=155$~yr (see Fig. \ref{fig:B-BrEquator}), but magnetic fields with different structure and strength dominate at different latitudes.

-In this configuration, the non-axisymmetric quadrupole moment is defined as $T=I_s-I_s'$, where $I_s$ and $I_s'$ are the moments of inertia about the $\hat{s}$ and $\hat{s}'$ axes.
+In this configuration, the nonaxisymmetric quadrupole moment is defined as $T=I_s-I_s'$, where $I_s$ and $I_s'$ are the moments of inertia about the $\hat{\bm s}$ and $\hat{\bm s}'$ axes.
 The moment of inertia of the active star about the spin axis is $I_p = I_{xx} + I_{yy}$.
 The order of magnitude of the period variations can then be estimated as \citep[Eq.
 2 of][]{Lanza20}